 We’re still in the infancy, the terrible twos of HDR on the PC, so when Nvidia, Asus, and Acer get together with a panel manufacturer to push it on to the next level, the first iteration of products are always going to bear the brunt of their shared development costs.

 As for the design of the PG27UQ, it’s… classically ROG.
-And by that I mean we’re not talking about the clean, grown up look of Asus’ lovely ProArt PA32U, we’re talking overblown LEDs, a chunky bezel and a broad, stylised base.
+And by that I mean we’re not talking about the clean, grown-up look of Asus’ lovely ProArt PA32U, we’re talking about overblown LEDs, a chunky bezel and a broad, stylized base.
 It’s even got its own ROG-based bat signal beaming out of the top of the stand.
 Asus does try to justify the fugly, inch-thick bezel surrounding the screen by suggesting that, as you’d never use it in a dual-monitor setup, it doesn’t need to have a thin frame.

 “The Swift PG27UQ is designed to be enjoyed as a single monitor,” says the Asus reviewer’s guide, “and as such, it does not feature ultra-thin bezels.”

-Which brings me on to another issue I have, the size.
-At 27-inches it still feels just too small to really give you the goods at the 4K resolution.
+This brings me to another issue I have, the size.
+At 27 inches it still feels just too small to really give you the goods at the 4K resolution.
 It means you really need to get Windows scaling on the case and that’s rarely a good thing.
 I’m not saying I need a Big Format Gaming Display, or GTFO, but a 30-inch panel is still my minimum for making 4K look its best, and ideally a 40-inch screen.

 Sure, it’s 4K, and it is capable of delivering HDR gaming at 144Hz, but it definitely feels like the first generation of 4K HDR PC gaming, and I’ve got to hope the next generation will surely improve on it.
 And potentially improve on it by a lot.
 I’m sure this time next year there will be better 4K G-Sync HDR screens on sale for half the price of this display.

 We’re also still at the point where HDR gaming content is limited, to say the least.
-You can demo how good your panel is with some nifty free video downloads, but there are precious few games which really utilise it.
-Resi 7 looks pretty good / horrifying in HDR, and Mass Effect: Andromeda is pretty enough that you can ignore the paper-thin character depth and jingoistic gameplay for a little while, but there is a real dearth of games that are actively improved with HDR.
+You can demo how good your panel is with some nifty free video downloads, but there are precious few games that really utilize it.
+Resi 7 looks pretty good/horrifying in HDR and Mass Effect: Andromeda is pretty enough that you can ignore the paper-thin character depth and jingoistic gameplay for a little while, but there is a real dearth of games that are actively improved with HDR.